PCSX2/pcsx2-net-www/docs/advanced/debugger.md

 In various places throughout the debugger's UI you can specify an expression instead of just a fixed address.
 This includes all the go to dialogs, many of the fields in the breakpoint dialog, and many of the fields in the analysis options dialog.

 Expressions can contain operators, hexadecimal integer literals, general purpose register names, symbols, and of course the operators themselves.
-They should contain no whitespace.

 ### Examples